labolado/Labo-2D-Game-Level-Editor-For-Solar2D/README.md

 Labo 2D Game Level Editor, a car racing / platform game level editor for Solar2D

-This level editor was cut from the level editor used inside Labo Lado team.
-It is based on GodotEngine and inspired a lot from levelhelper1.
-Due to our limited energy, we only provide sample codes, no documentation.
-If you want to use it, you may need to DIY it. if you can master it it will be a powerful editor.
-We hope that one day, we or others can turn it into a generic 2D Level Editor.
-In theory, this editor should be cross-platform, but we have only used it on macOS now.
+This level editor is derived from the internal toolset of Labo Lado team.
+Built on GodotEngine and inspired by LevelHelper1, it provides essential level editing capabilities.
+Due to current development constraints, we provide sample code without extensive documentation.
+Some DIY implementation will be required, but once mastered, it serves as a robust editing solution.
+We hope this foundation can eventually evolve into a comprehensive 2D Level Editor.
+While designed to be cross-platform compatible, current testing has been conducted exclusively on macOS.
 ![1](doc/images/0.png)